MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

 1. On the **az104-11-vm0 | Metrics** blade, on the default chart, note that the only available **Metrics Namespace** is **Virtual Machine Host**.

     >**Note**: This is expected, since no guest-level diagnostic settings have been configured yet.
+You do have, however, the option of enabling guest memory metrics directly from the **Metrics Namespace** drop down-list.
+You will enable it later in this exercise.

 1. In the **Metric** drop-down list, review the list of available metrics.